barebox/barebox/Documentation/user/bootchooser.rst

 Making *bootchooser* work requires a fixed set of configuration parameters and a storage backend for saving status information.
-Currently supported storage backends are either nv variables or the barebox *state* framework.
+Currently supported storage backends are either the barebox *state* framework or nv variables (fallback only, not meant for production, because it's not power-fail safe).

 *Bootchooser* itself is executed as a normal barebox boot target, i.e. one can start it via::